jennifer-ayson/function-fundamentals/README.md

-# Python Fundamentals
+# Function Fundamentals

-In this repository, we will solidify our understanding of conditional statements, loops, and functions in Python.
+In this repository, we will explore how to represent functions in Python.
 Here is a brief overview of the repository structure:
 ```
 python-fundamentals
 ├── homework/